Dear ECI family,

 Today I am writing to offer my moral support to the whole ECI family around the world.
 In addition, I want to keep you up to date about how the pandemic is affecting ECI staff, partners, and people we serve.

 Executive Director, ECI

-As always, ECI leadership are in daily contact with our staff, and all ECI managers are in daily contact with their coworkers, collaborators and communities.
-And as always, the safety of our staff and our communities is our most pressing concern, every single day.
+I am in daily contact with all my staff, and all ECI managers are in daily contact with their coworkers, collaborators and communities.
+None of our staff members or grantees has been confirmed to have COVID-19.

 At my direction, and in consultation with security staff at Alight, we have put in place an evacuation plan for all ECI staff.
 As executive director, I am relieved to report that all our staff members are in the place where they feel most secure.

 - Congolese nationals.
 Almost all of ECI’s staff members are Congolese nationals, and they are remaining where they are.
 To help our staff members stock up on water, soap, and other necessary materials while they are still available, we have disbursed pay ahead of schedule and added a bonus.

 - Expatriate staff.
 We have three expatriate staff: myself (executive director), product manager Tad Lunden, and finance director Hermann Aho.
 Hermann, who is an Ivorian national, is working from his home on the Rwanda side of the border, not far from ECI’s Goma office.
 At the urging of Alight’s director of security, in light of probable anti-foreigner sentiment, Tad and his family have returned to Minnesota.
 For my part, travel restrictions have forced me to remain in the United States.
 I am working from Virginia until travel to eastern Congo is possible again, and my family was able to join me yesterday.